6 Ways to Bond With Animals on Your Vacation

-How to bond with animals on your next vacation.
+From cat cafes to manatee snuggle-fests, find out how to interact with animals on your next vacation.

 Before you book your next vacation, consider this: instead of exploring a city or lounging on a beach, you could get up-close-and-personal with some of the planet's cutest creatures in incredible locations.
 From gliding alongside enormous manatees in Florida to spotting wild ponies in Virginia or helping save baby sea turtles in Mexico, we've picked our favorite ways to bond with animals while traveling.